Installing and running Stan

 Running Stan

-We present two methods for running Stan in the next two section: either from an R script, or from a notebook.
+We present two methods for running Stan in the next two sections: either from an R script, or from a notebook.

 Template: to quickly get started, download the following templates which you can use as a starting point for either R script or notebook.